UNIVERSITY OF WISCONSIN River Falls

 CSAC meetings are open to all University employees and are held during normal business hours; typically between 7:45 a.m. and 4:30 p.m.
 Members of CSAC will be allowed to attend meetings in paid status.
 Any employee serving as an elected member of CSAC who is assigned to work the second or third shift will be allowed to use flex work hours to attend these meetings.
 Arrangement to flex work schedule must be discussed with the appropriate supervisor.

 The Administrative Liaison shall actively help to resolve any issues or problems that may arise relating to these scheduling and workload conditions.
-If a special unscheduled meeting is needed, an e-mail notification will be sent out 24 hours prior to the meeting to all classified staff.
+If a special unscheduled meeting is needed, the administrative liaison will send an email notification to all Classified Staff.

 Quorum: A quorum for any meeting of CSAC shall be six (6) members.

 Leave of Absence: If a CSAC member knows he or she will not be able to attend meetings for a period of time, he or she may request a leave of absence from these assigned responsibilities.
-A leave of absence may be requested for up to one calendar year.
-The Chair will ask an eligible classified staff member from the appropriate category to serve on CSAC during the leave of absence.
+A leave of absence may be requested for up to one CSAC calendar year (June to June).
+The Chair will ask an eligible Classified Staff member from the appropriate unit to serve on CSAC during the leave of absence.
 Replacement members will be chosen from the list of nominees and will have full voting rights and privileges.
 CSAC members requesting a leave longer than one year are encouraged to resign from the CSAC.

 CSAC committees may be established by a majority vote of CSAC, and each will include at least one CSAC member.
 One of CSAC members on the committee will serve as liaison to CSAC.
 All committees select their own chair (or co-chairs) from among themselves.
 Committee meetings may be held during paid work hours.
 Any employee serving as an elected member of the Council and working second or third shift will be allowed to flex work hours to attend Committee meetings, and the Administrative Liaison shall provide support and assistance toward this end, if needed.
 Arrangement to flex work schedule must be discussed with the appropriate supervisor.